1. Bicom Systems

 Printing out the Dialplan

-PBXware’s implementation of Asterisk engine, uses AGI to control how Asterisk should route the call, but for various reasons, you might be inclined to change few aspects of how the calls should route.
+PBXware’s implementation of the Asterisk engine uses AGI to control how Asterisk should route the call, but for various reasons, you might be inclined to change a few aspects of how the calls should route.

 By default, Asterisk uses Dialplan to route the calls to various other places.
 Dialplan information is located in several conf files (please check official Asterisk documents on this).

-When you change the dialplan in extensions.conf file, for example, you will reload Asterisk configuration.
-After that you will want to show the dialplan to verify that your changes have been applied to it.
+When you change the dial plan in extensions.conf file, for example, you will reload the Asterisk configuration.
+After that, you will want to show the dial plan to verify that your changes have been applied to it.

 diaplan show